 Reasons For Marking Territories

 - Dogs, as well as mark territories due to distress or anxiety.
 Your dog may be anxious and distressed due to some reasons.
 One of the reasons is a new pet.
-Bringing another pet into your home may make your dog want to mark territories since it is a threat to its dominance.
+Bringing another pet into your home may make your dog want to mark territories since it threatens its dominance.
 If there is a fire hydrant in the compound, your dog may frequent it.
 If there is no hydrant within its reach, your dog may mark territories on doors as a way of establishing stability in the environment.
 Another reason your dog may be anxious is a new baby in your home.

 - Another reason for marking territories is a change in routine and noises in the house your dog is not used to.
 For instance, if your dog is from a shelter house, it may take a substantial period to be used to the new routine in your home.
 There is a remarkable difference between shelters and actual homes.
 The difference makes your dog less happy and anxious until it gets used to the new routine in your home.
 Additionally, your dog might be used to a quiet environment.
 Some home activities, like drilling, produce a lot of noise, which makes your dog anxious.
 Being anxious makes them want to mark territories.

-It Is A Sign Of Heat In Female Dogs
+Attraction To Hydrants Might Be A Sign Of Heat In Female Dogs

 Both female and male dogs are capable of eliciting this behavior.
 However, it is more common among female dogs in their heat period.
 Usually, a female dog will approach the fire hydrant and pee on it.
 The difference in how they do this is the male lifts up one leg while the female does not.